Civil Engineer Construction Resume Example

 I always focus on showing real achievements in my work experience.
 Listing out project names, budgets, and timelines helps recruiters see my impact right away.

-You want to highlight roles, not just daily tasks.
+You want to highlight roles, not just daily tasks—something you can also reinforce in your cover letter.
 Talk about how you manage teams, solve on-site problems, and deliver projects on time-especially if you’ve led crews of 10+ people.

 There are big advantages to using numbers in your bullet points.
 For example, “Completed 12 bridge inspections in 2023” or “Oversaw $3M highway upgrade.”
 This helps your resume stand out.

-I always list my highest degree first-usually a bachelor’s in civil, mechanical, or construction engineering.
+I always list my highest degree first-usually a bachelor’s in civil, mechanical, or construction engineering—and I make sure my application includes a cover letter tailored to the role.
 About 85% of field engineers have at least a bachelor’s, so it really matters.

 You should include school name, location, graduation year, and any relevant coursework.
 If your GPA is above 3.5, put it in.
 This shows attention to detail.